avinav2401/avinav2401/README.md

 ## What I’m Working On

--   **Studique** &rarr; A campus companion for SRM (ppts, pyqs, attendance, marks, events, timetable, mess menus, faculty finder, GPA calculators).
+-   **SRM Student** &rarr; A campus companion for SRM (ppts, pyqs, attendance, marks, events, timetable, mess menus, faculty finder, GPA calculators).
--   **iOS Development** &rarr; Building an app with a team, handling the product lifecycle from idea to launch.
+-   **APP Development** &rarr; Building an app with a team, handling the product lifecycle from idea to launch.

 <br/>